albertleng-projects/ce5-capstone-project/chatbot/README.md

 - **LangChain** :[LangChain](https://www.langchain.com/) is a Python library that translates text to and from any language.
 It uses the Google Translate API to translate text.
 It also uses the Google Cloud Text-to-Speech API to convert text to speech.
-- **Chroma** : [Chroma](https://www.trychroma.com/) is a Python library that
-  converts text to speech.
-It uses the Google Cloud Text-to-Speech API to convert text to speech.
 - **OpenAI** : [OpenAI](https://python.langchain.com/docs/integrations/platforms/openai)
   is a Python library that provides a simple interface to the OpenAI API.
 It